null

 Recent Posts

-Since 2013, more than 37,000 Australians have made Face Paint Shop Australia their first choice for quality face paint and body art supplies.
-We have built our reputation on premium products, fast order processing, and 5-Star customer service and communication.
-With a massive range of over 1500 quality face paint and body art products, and more than 3500x 5 Star reviews, you can be confident that when you shop with Face Paint Shop Australia, you're shopping with Australia's leading specialist retailer of face paint and body art supplies.
+Since 2013, more than 40,000 Australians have made Face Paint Shop Australia their first choice for quality face paint and body art supplies.
+For more than a decade, we have built our reputation by offering a huge range of premium specialty products, super fast order processing, and all backed by friendly customer service.
+But don't take our word for it: we've earned more than 4000 genuine customer reviews and an average rating of 4.9 stars!
+That's why we can proudly say: when you shop with Face Paint Shop Australia, you can be confident that you're doing business with Australia's true number one specialist retailer of face paint and body art supplies.